sagemath/trac_to_gh/Issue 9472.md

 During upgrade to 0.6.x, the Boost source unintentionally got in again.
 The new spkg is about 1.7MB, i.e. 300KB smaller.

+---

+**The new PolyBoRi 0.6.4.p2 spkg is [here](http://sage.math.washington.edu/home/schilly/sage/spkg/polybori-0.6.4.p2.spkg).**

-To test *the patch*, the directories have to be removed manually (the attached patch doesn't delete them from 0.6.4.p1), but **the new spkg will be uploaded to sage.math soon**.
+(To test *the patch*, the directories have to be removed manually, since the attached patch doesn't delete them from 0.6.4.p1; see [comment below](http://trac.sagemath.org/sage_trac/ticket/9472#comment:1).)

+---

 Since PolyBoRi also uses GD, `$SAGE_ROOT/spkg/standard/deps` should be updated (but there seem to have been no issues with that in the past).

 Issue created by migration from https://trac.sagemath.org/ticket/9472